ie3-institute/simona/docs/readthedocs/models/load_model.md

 ##### Considering annual consumption

-Load profile values are normalized for an annual consumption of 1000 kWh/a.
+Load profile values are normalized for an annual consumption of $1000 \frac{kWh}{a}$.
 For a realistic prediction, the actual annual consumption has to be considered.
 Given an annual consumption of 4711 kWh/a, each load profile output has to be multiplied with 4.711.

 #### Sources